WEXP (La Salle University): History

 WEXP has featured live performances on its airwaves by many local bands, including New Jersey's own James Dalton, Noringo, and Rich Varevice.
 Appearing often on the station's live performance features also included bands such as Stereo Agency, the Matt Gauss Band, How It Ends, Nook the Crook, Forever I Burn, Fall River, Falling Down, Jason Ager and the Three Formed Fates, The Divining, and Dead Again.
-Among the more national notables, staff at WEXP live have also interviewed the members of Leftover Salmon, Rockapella, Killswitch Engage, Cipher and StereoTytans, among others, to promote each of their rspective Philadelphia tour stops in the region.
+Among the more national notables, staff at WEXP live have also interviewed the members of Leftover Salmon, Rockapella, Killswitch Engage, Cipher and StereoTytans, among others, to promote each of their respective Philadelphia tour stops in the region.
 Also, comedian Dane Cook was connected for another interview by phone during one of the station's recorded segments to promote his live tour.

 There are also a series of call-in and campus news/discussion shows that promote campus interactivity through the telephone, particularly during the late evening hours.
 From 2000 to 2009, WEXP students have broadcast live NCAA sporting events featuring La Salle University in football (discontinued), men's and women's soccer, men's and women's basketball, and baseball, promoting an interest in play-by-play announcing, and producing remote radio broadcasts.
-The longest running shows on WEXP were Steel Cage Radio (1999-2005) and Needle to the Groove with DJ Somavilla and DJ Helix (2000-2006).
+The longest running shows on WEXP were Steel Cage Radio (1999–2005) and Needle to the Groove with DJ Somavilla and DJ Helix (2000–2006).
 The other long running shows on the station include one which was known all around the metalhead community as "Red Fades to Black."
 Another tradition of college radio that has continued to grow over the years was the annual "WEXP Picnic," which was rebranded as "WEXPfest" in 2005 and then became "WEXP Anniversary Show" in 2020 and 2023.
-In 2023, WEXP planned its 50th Anniversary live reunion show, which could call for as many as 100 attendees from all different parts of the country via a live Twitter spaces venue, as well as the in person attendance for another 15 or several more.
+In 2023, WEXP planned its 50th-anniversary live reunion show, which could call for as many as 100 attendees from all different parts of the country via a live Twitter spaces venue, as well as the in person attendance for another 15 or several more.